 What you need to consider before migrating to Moltin

-Before you proceed with migrating your data over to Moltin, you should take the opportunity to review your current architecture.
+Before you proceed with migrating your data over to Moltin from platforms such as Magento, you should take the opportunity to review your current architecture.

 Consider the following aspects: